scraperwiki/urchin1/research/ideas.md

 tests because you don't know where the tests are running.
 In this case, let's make the tests run in their directory, and you can put the fixtures in that directory; maybe name them something like `fixture_foo_api_request`.

+## Updating configuration files
+Currently, we're haphazardly saving the configuration files in a configuration file directory or pasting them into the hook script.
+How about we just use standard packaging tools for this, so each setup script could be a standard package with maybe a tiny bit of configuration.
+If we were using slackware packages, we could do something like this.

+    project/
+      bin/
+        activate
+        deploy
+      tests/
+      pkg/
+        nginx-configuration/
+          etc/
+            nginx.conf
+            ...
+        linux/
+        glusterfs-configuration/

+I dunno whether this structure makes sense for Debian packages, but they surely have some convenient way of specifying this sort of thing.
+And then maybe we have some little helper in bin/deploy that installs these packages.